Canada Day fireworks take place on July 1st in Abbotsford, Burnaby, Coquitlam, Delta, Harrison Hot Springs, Port Coquitlam, Surrey and White Rock.

 Port Coquitlam Canada Day Fireworks

-Port Coquitlam’s main Canada Day festivities happen at Castle Park between 12:00 pm and dusk.
-There is also a pancake breakfast at Lions Park earlier in the day.
+Port Coquitlam’s main Canada Day festivities happen at Castle Park between 1:00 pm and dusk.
+This year’s fireworks blast off at 10:20 pm.
+In the morning there’s also a fishing derby at Lions Park and a pancake breakfast at the Port Coquitlam Community Centre.

 Surrey Canada Day Fireworks

-Surrey hosts one of the largest Canada Day events in Western Canada at the Cloverdale Fairgrounds in the Bill Reid Millennium Amphitheatre area which is located at 17728 64th Avenue.
+Surrey hosts one of the largest Canada Day events in Western Canada.
+The celebrations take place at the Cloverdale Fairgrounds in the Bill Reid Millennium Amphitheatre, located at 17728 64th Avenue.

-Festivities in Surrey generally include amusement rides, outdoor concerts, fireworks and other family-friendly activities.
-The fireworks happened in 2022 and are blasting off again in 2023.
-This year, the display begins at 10:15 pm.
-The fireworks are some of the Lower Mainland’s most impressive!
+Festivities in Surrey include amusement rides, outdoor concerts, fireworks and other family-friendly activities.
+The fireworks begin at 10:15 pm, and it’s one of the Lower Mainland’s most impressive displays!

 Click Surrey on Canada Day for more information.